syahmina1819254/GroupC/README.md

 ## Project title: I-Donate

 ## Project Introduction
-This project emphasizing the act of giving as it could be useful for generous citizen of Malaysia in helping each other.
+This project is emphasizing the act of giving as it could be useful for generous citizen of Malaysia in helping each other.
 I-Donate is donation mobile application platform that build using Javascript using React Native framework.
-This application is developed for the community to share with those in need.
+This application is developed for the community to share with the charity organization that in need.

 ## Project Objective
 1. To connect those in need with the donor digitally.